joethompson1961/CarND-MPC-Project/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./mpc`.

+## Running Simulator on Windows and MPC on Linux

+You can run the simulator on windows and the code on Linux (either 2 separate machines (Windows & Linux respectively) or with Linux in VirtualBox on Windows).

+1. Setup the project on Linux
+2. Run this command on the Windows machine in Powershell window:

+	netsh interface portproxy add v4tov4 listenport=4567 listenaddress=127.0.0.1 connectport=4567 connectaddress=<mpc_pc_ip_address> protocol=tcp

+3. I had to make sure the wired ethernet port was attached to building network???
+4. Start the simulator (term2_sim.exe) on Windows and run mpc on Linux.

 ## Tips

 1. It's recommended to test the MPC on basic examples to see if your implementation behaves as desired.
 One possible example